RESEARCH STARTER

 Overview

-There are approximately sixty-five million people living on the Korean peninsula in northeast Asia and surrounding islands.
-In addition to this number, 5.5 million Koreans inhabit other countries in the world.
+There were approximately 51 million people living in South Korea in 2026, and there were about 26 million people in North Korea in 2025, according to the Encyclopedia Britannica.
+In addition to this number, about 7.3 million Koreans inhabited other countries in the world in 2021, according to the Republic of Korea.
 Numbers are given as between over 70 million to 80 million people speaking the Korean language worldwide.

 The Korean alphabet, Han-gul, consists of twenty-four letters, comprising ten vowels and fourteen consonants.
 Groups of syllables are derived from these vowels and consonants.
 Some of the vocabulary is derived from Chinese.
 Referred to as Sino-Korean words, these words reflect the intercultural influences.
 This pattern is considered to be not unlike the use of Latin and Greek as language sources for certain European languages.
 With the modernization of the Korean language, Western vocabulary has seeped into the vocabulary lexicon.
 Words from technology and science have also become part of everyday communication.